Riley-Py/UWaterloo-Work/MSE 261/Formulas/Effective Interest Rate.md

 	- Called *Annual Percentage Rate (APR)*
 		- Example: 6% annual interest rate, compounded monthly
 - $m$ is number of compounding periods *per year*
-- Effective interest rate is the actual annual rate a
+- Effective interest rate is the actual annual rate after accounting for compounding and is always greater than nominal rate if compounding occurs more than once per year

 #mse261
 #formulas